-- Stop and check out Mirror Wall, it’s well labeled.
-Look closely and you’ll see that it still retains some of its shine that it had 1500 years ago.
+- Stop and check out Mirror Wall, it’s well-labeled.
+Look closely and you’ll see that it still retains some of the shine that it had 1500 years ago.

 - Directly above Mirror Wall look up and about halfway up you’ll see the little remaining mural.
 In King Kasyapa’s time, the entire wall was a mural.

 - When you come to Lion’s Feet look to the left and you’ll see black things hanging to the side of the rock.
 These are the wasp nests that I previously mentioned.